 Overview

 St George’s Market sits opposite the Waterfront Hall in the heart of Belfast’s city centre.
-Housed in a beautifully restored Victorian building constructed between 1890 and 1896, the market is a bustling indoor hub where food, craft, music and history converge.
+Housed in a beautifully restored Victorian red‑brick hall with ironwork arches and a clock tower, the building was constructed between 1890 and 1896 and refurbished in 1999 for £3.5 million.
+The market is a bustling indoor hub where food, craft, music and history converge.
 Recognised as one of the best markets in the UK and Ireland, it won the UK’s Best Large Indoor Market award in 2023 and continues to draw locals and tourists alike for its vibrant atmosphere and high‑quality produce.

 History